DioneProtocol/odysseygo-installer/docker/README.md

 - Works on Linux, macOS, and WSL.
 - Run with `-h` or `--help` for usage info.

+**Note:**
+- While the node is bootstrapping, chain-specific RPCs (like `eth_blockNumber`, `eth_chainId`, `eth_getBalance`) will return errors or empty responses (e.g., "API call rejected because chain is not done bootstrapping").
+- Once bootstrapping is complete (`isBootstrapped:true`), these RPCs will return real data.
+- You can monitor your node logs for progress, or keep running the script until you see real block numbers and data.

 ## Verifying Your Node: Testing RPC Access